TelegramMessenger/Telegram-iOS/Documentation/Guides/Installation & Setup.md

 <a name="betaupdates"></a>
 ### 3.10 In-App-Updates (Beta & Enterprise only)

-The following options only show some of possibilities to interact and fine-tune the update feature when using Ad-Hoc or Enterprise provisioning profiles.
+The following options only show some of the possibilities to interact and fine-tune the update feature when using Ad-Hoc or Enterprise provisioning profiles.
 For more please check the full documentation of the `BITUpdateManager` class in our [documentation](#documentation).

-The feature handles version updates, presents update and version information in a App Store like user interface, collects usage information and provides additional authorization options when using Ad-Hoc provisioning profiles.
+The feature handles version updates, presents the update and version information in a App Store like user interface, collects usage information and provides additional authorization options when using Ad-Hoc provisioning profiles.

 This module automatically disables itself when running in an App Store build by default!